gazawayj/gis-webview/README.md

 - Planetary basemaps and non-Earth coordinate systems
 - Standards-compliant spatial data (GeoJSON, CSV, XYZ tiles)
 - Fast, interactive visualization with layer management
-- A foundation for AI-assisted geospatial workflows
+- A base for AI-assisted geospatial workflows

 This platform is intended to be a foundation for professional GIS development.